Football Betting Strategy: Accumulators

 For example, you could bet on Liverpool, Crystal Palace, Juventus and Atletico Madrid to all win on a single weekend.
 If just one team lets you down, your bet will be settled as a loser.
 However, if all four win then you will earn a far greater payout than you would have done if you had simply divided your stake in four and backed each team individually.

-Some of our recommended football bookmakers offer acca insurance which means you can get your stake back as a free bet should only one team let you down, but you might have to pick at least five or six teams to meet the terms.
+Some of our recommended football betting sites offer acca insurance which means you can get your stake back as a free bet should only one team let you down, but you might have to pick at least five or six teams to meet the terms.

 You should use an accumulator when you want to risk a small amount of money in a bid to win a large sum.
 You can also use an acca when you are convinced that a few favourites will win and you want to earn more value by rolling them into one bet.
 Below are some basic principles to adhere to if you’re considering placing an accumulator.